arsscriptum/mseek/README.md

 A fast and powerful tool to search for strings and patterns in the memory space of running processes on a 64-bit/32bits Windows system.

+In the example below, you see it was used to crack the F-Secure Freedome VPN client

 ---

 ### 🛠 How to Build - Information